Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: Exploiting Sparsity in Storage and Operation

 \subsection{Sparsity in the dpvar Structure}

-Using the \texttt{dpvar} data structure, we now show how the CSC storage format may be exploited to minimize the storage and operational cost of representing and manipulating polynomial variables.
+We now show how, using the \texttt{dpvar} data structure, the CSC storage format may be exploited to minimize the storage and operational cost of representing and manipulating polynomial variables.
 To illustrate, consider storing a variable

 Storing the coefficient matrix $C\in\R^{(q+1)\times n}$ and monomial degrees $Z_{\text{M},d}\in\N^{n\times p}$ using the CSC structure, the required memory will be relatively small.
 In particular, since $p$ variables allow $n=\frac{(p+d)!}{p!d!}$ monomials of degree at most $d$, the number of rows in the monomial degree matrix $Z_{\text{M},d}\in\N^{n\times p}$ will in general vastly exceed the number of columns.
 In addition, in SOS programs, a monomial $[Z_{d}]_k$ is often paired with multiple decision variables $\xi_j$.
 As a consequence, the number of decision variables tends to exceed the number of monomials, and thus the number of rows in the coefficient matrix $C\in\R^{(q+1)\times n}$ also tends to be at least as large as the number of columns.
 Since the memory cost of storing a matrix in the CSC format increases with the number of columns, the fact that both the coefficient matrix and monomial degree table contain relatively few columns allows polynomial variables to be efficiently stored using the \texttt{dpvar} data structure.